No Products in the Cart

 This might seem sort of confusing, but the first thing that you need to know is to never apply an essential oil to the skin directly.
 This is because essential oils in undiluted form are very intense and highly concentrated.
 This can lead to heavy skin irritation if used incorrectly.

-If you do plan to apply it topically, make sure that you are using oils that are already heavily diluted in a carrier oil like vegetable oil.
+If you do plan to apply it topically, make sure that you are using oils with carrier oils for skin that are already heavily diluted in another oil like vegetable oil.
 This can help to give you the benefits of a light self-massage while carrying with you the wonderful scents of the essential oils all day long.

 Make your own mist